mandelsoft/spiff/README.md

 ## `(( &temporary ))`

-Map or value nodes can be marked as *temporary*.
+Maps, lists or simple value nodes can be marked as *temporary*.
 Temporary nodes are removed from the final output document, but are available during merging and dynaml evaluation.

 e.g.: